GithHayden/django-mythware/README.md

 # Mythware

 Mythware is an agile project management software application, developed using **Django**, a Python web-framework.
 The target audience is any user who would like to manage projects.
-Mythware provides a user authentication feature, allowing users to request free bug fixes and paid upgrades via an issue’s tracker.
+Mythware provides a user authentication feature, allowing users to create an account, make payments, request free bug fixes and request paid upgrades via an issue’s tracker.

 ## UX